SRGSSR/pillarbox-android/pillarbox-cast/docs/README.md

 // When the player is not needed anymore. player.release()
 ```

-`SessionAvailabilityListener` can also be created this way
+The `SessionAvailabilityListener` can also be created this way:

 ```kotlin
 val player = PillarboxCastPlayer(context, Default) {